5 Describing, Resampling, Validating, and Simplifying the Model

 Figure 5.5: Bootstrap percentile 0.95 confidence limits for ranks of predictors in an OLS model.
 Ranking is on the basis of partial \(\chi^2\) minus d.f.
 Point estimates are original ranks

-See this for a higher-dimension example.
+See this and this for a higher-dimension example.

 5.5 Simplifying the Final Model by Approximating It